pay360/mobilesdk-demoapp-android/README.md

 #PayPoint Android SDK Installation + Integration Instructions

-Requirements
 Android Studio (currently tested on 1.1.0)

+Requires a minimum at minimum Android 4.0 (API level)

 ##Installation
 Either use an existing project or create a new project.

 Copy the PayPoint SDK library paypoint_sdk-x.x.x.aar into the module libs folder.

 Add the following to your module gradle build:

-NOTE this step will change once the library is available as a Maven artifact
+**NOTE this step will change once the library is available as a Maven artifact

 ```groovy
 repositories {